oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/loop_initiation_interval/README.md

    cd build
    ```

-   To compile for the Intel® PAC with Intel Arria® 10 GX FPGA, run `cmake` using the command:
+   To compile for the Intel&reg; PAC with Intel Arria&reg; 10 GX FPGA, run `cmake` using the command:

    ```bash
    cmake ..
    ```

-   Alternatively, to compile for the Intel® PAC D5005 (with Intel Stratix® 10 SX FPGA), run `cmake` using the command:
+   Alternatively, to compile for the Intel&reg; PAC D5005 (with Intel Stratix&reg; 10 SX FPGA), run `cmake` using the command:

    ```bash
    cmake .. -DFPGA_BOARD=intel_s10sx_pac:pac_s10